Percy A. Pierre: Early life and education

+Research

+Pierre's research focused on stochastic processes in communications systems, particularly non-Gaussian random processes and their applications to signal detection and estimation theory.
+Between 1969 and 1971, he published twelve papers in leading mathematics and engineering journals, establishing foundational work in the field.

+His publications during this period appeared in the Annals of Mathematical Statistics, IEEE Transactions on Information Theory, SIAM Journal on Applied Mathematics, Zeitschrift für Wahrscheinlichkeitstheorie und Verwandte Gebiete, Information and Control, and the Journal of Mathematical Analysis and Applications.
+His work addressed topics including central limit theorems for conditionally linear random processes, the characterization of Gaussian random processes, singular non-Gaussian measures in detection and estimation theory, and the convergence of error probabilities for signal detection.

+Pierre continued research throughout his administrative career.
+In 1990, he received a $236,000 grant from the Office of Naval Research for research on "Linear White Noise Models of Samples of Stationary, Non-Gaussian, Band Limited Signals in Noise."
+He taught graduate and undergraduate courses in probability and statistics, information theory, and electronic communications at the University of Michigan, UCLA, Howard University, Morgan State University, Southern University, and Prairie View A&M University.

 Career

 Pierre began his career as a researcher at the Rand Corporation in 1968.
 He served as a White House Fellow in 1969, working for Daniel "Pat" Moynihan on domestic affairs during the Nixon administration.
 From 1969 to 1970, he worked as deputy to the Assistant to the President for Urban Affairs.

 Howard University

 In 1971, Pierre was named Dean of the College of Engineering, Architecture and Computer Sciences (CEACS) at Howard University.
+During his tenure, he introduced master's degree programs in urban systems engineering and computer science, and doctoral programs in electrical engineering and mechanical engineering.
 In his role as dean, he co-chaired the first National Academy of Engineering (NAE) Symposium in 1973, which attracted more than 230 academic, corporate, and government representatives.
 The symposium's participants discussed the engineering education system and how minority engineering students interacted within that system.
 Pierre was considered a leader in developing and implementing programs to recruit, retain, and graduate engineering students from diverse populations.

 During his tenure at Howard, he was invited to work as a half-time program officer with the Alfred P. Sloan Foundation.
 The Sloan Foundation supported the 1973 NAE Symposium and committed $12 - $15 million over a five to seven year period for a special program for minorities in engineering.
 In his role, Pierre helped to establish numerous minority engineering organizations to increase the financial support and mentoring opportunities available for minority engineering students.
 These include the National Action Council for Minorities in Engineering (NACME); National Consortium for Graduate Degrees for Minorities in Engineering and Science (GEM); Math, Engineering and Science Achievement (MESA); and Southeastern Consortium of Minorities in Engineering (SECME).